How to Stream from iPad to TV Free — No Apple TV

 Can I cast local videos from my iPad to TV?

 Yes.
 CastBrowser can cast video and audio files stored locally on your iPad to any supported TV or streaming device.
-Open the file picker in CastBrowser, select your video, and choose your TV.
-Supported formats include MP4, MKV, MOV, AVI, WebM, and more.
+Open the file picker in CastBrowser, select a video from your iPad's Files app or Camera Roll, and cast it just like a web video.
+Supported local formats include MP4, MKV, MOV, AVI, WebM, FLV, M4V, OGV, and most common containers.
+Audio formats including MP3, AAC, FLAC, WAV, and OGG are also supported.
+Subtitle files (SRT and VTT) can be loaded alongside any video.
+Local file casting is included in the free version — no additional purchase or subscription required.

 Also Available on iPhone and Android